tamilzh2018/kode-kloud-test/AWS.md

 **Q4: Create Subnet**

 > *You are setting up a 3-tier architecture.
 As part of this, you need to create a subnet in a given VPC with CIDR `10.0.1.0/24`.
 How would you do this and why might you choose a specific AZ?*

+1).For this task, create one subnet named datacenter-subnet under default VPC.

 **Q5: Allocate Elastic IP**